All Episodes

 The fact that there's a cover-up, I have absolutely no doubt about that.

-And the fact that people seem to have been followed around in particular cases.
+And the fact that people seem to have been followed around in particular cases, as I mentioned, the Debbie Jordan case, is one that's quite strong.

-So, the point is here that...
-Well, incidentally, on the government knowing, Gordon Cooper, the astronaut who was on the cover of Time Magazine twice, described on television, not too long ago, the fact that he had viewed a film of a UFO landed I'll tell you an interesting little story.
+So the point is here that, well, incidentally, on the government knowing, Gordon Cooper, the astronaut who was on the cover of Time magazine twice, described on television not too long ago the fact that he had viewed a film of UFO landed on tripod landing gear, something like 35 to 40 feet away from the guard unit at an Air Force base who took the film, and then the thing took off.

 I'll tell you an interesting little story.

-I'm about to interview Story Musgrave.
+I'm about to interview Story Musgraves.

-Story just did kind of a lecture in Hawaii and at the very end of the lecture,
+Story just did a kind of a lecture in Hawaii, and at the very end of the lecture, he put up a picture of a typical gray as the last slide.

 And without a smile on his face, he said, by the way, these guys are real.